pingcap/docs-cn/develop/dev-guide-sample-application-java-hibernate.md

 # Build a Simple CRUD App with TiDB and Hibernate

+[Hibernate](https://hibernate.org/) is a popular open-source Java ORM, and it supports TiDB dialect starting from `v6.0.0.Beta2`, which fits TiDB features well.

 This document describes how to use TiDB and Hibernate to build a simple CRUD application.

 > **Note:**